File Checksums: How to Protect From Corrupted Downloads

 - • No one has tampered with the file in transit

-Types of Checksums
+Types of checksums

 You'll encounter several checksum algorithms.
 Here are the most common: